 The Moorlands Hotel was on the corner of Moorland Road and Carlisle Street in Splott (CF24 2LL).
 It is now converted into flats and is a Grade II listed building.
 Built in 1896 and designed by the architect Edwin Seward in Flemish Renaissance style.
 When it was a pub it was said to be haunted by former landlord Mr Pugh who is said to have hanged himself in the pre-WWII era.
 The Moorlands finally closed in 2004 and now had a blue plaque on it.

-The Three Brewers is slightly set back off Colchester Avenue (CF23 9AL) opposite Hammond Way.
-The pub and probably dates back to the early-1970s.
-Set on two floors with the ground floor being a traditional bar with pool, darts and TV screens for watching sport and the upper floor being more a dining area.
-Visitors sometimes left wondering why there are only two brewers on the pub sign – sure there’s a story behind that somewhere.
-Three Brewers website
+The Three Brewers was set slightly set back off Colchester Avenue (CF23 9AL) opposite Hammond Way.
+The pub and probably dated back to the early-1970s.
+The pub was set on two floors with the ground floor being a traditional bar with pool, darts and TV screens for watching sport and the upper floor being more a dining area.
+Visitors were sometimes left wondering why there are only two brewers on the pub sign – sure there’s a story behind that somewhere.
+Closed down in July 2019.